royle-vietnam/royle-vietnam/README.md

 My name is **Roy Le** and I’m thrilled to share that I’ve officially surpassed **10,000 hours** in the fields of **software development** and **product management** at [Viindoo](https://github.com/Viindoo), from Vietnam.

 This milestone reflects:
 - 🚀 **Deep technical growth** through solving complex problems.
 - 💡 **Leadership experience** in managing and mentoring a talented team.
 - 🌟 **Contribution** to impactful digital transformation projects.

 ## 🙏 A Journey of Growth
 Over the years, I’ve had the opportunity to:
 1. Collaborate with amazing colleagues and clients.
 2. Deliver innovative ERP solutions tailored to business needs.
-3. Drive product development that creates real value for users.
+3. Drive product development and optimization to create high-performing, innovative solutions that creates real value for users.
+4. Mentoring junior developers, sharing knowledge, and contributing to open-source projects such as `Odoo`, `OpenUpgrade`, and more.

 Thank you to everyone who has been part of this journey.
 Here’s to continuing to innovate and achieve new milestones!

 ---

 ## 📊 Skills and Expertise
 - **ERP Systems**: Design, implementation, and customization.
 - **Leadership**: Team management and product strategy.
 - **Tech Stack**: Python, Odoo Framework, PostgreSQL, SQL, OWL, JavaScript, and more.

 ---